 Today several highlights await you!
 Quite and easy ride, leading firstly through pine forests and ponds to Hluboka nad Vltavou, arguably the most beautiful castle of Czech Republic.
 Don´t miss the castle tour!
 After lunch, continue on a new smooth cycle track Greenway RD ( Eurovelo 7 ) along the Vltava river to České Budejovice, the city, that gave the name to the famous Czech beer Budweisser Budvar.
 We recommend you to taste the local beer specialties at Masne Kramy restaurant, the flag ship of Budvar Brewery or in the small private brewery Krajinská 27 .
 Overnight in České Budejovice.

-Day 8 – České Budějovice – Český Krumlov – (29 km / 18 miles or 52 km / 32 miles)
+Day 9 – České Budějovice – Český Krumlov – (50 km or 31km Elevation gain: 644 meters or 377 meters)

 Today there are two options.
 A shorter relaxing route leads on the main cycle track Greenway RD (Eurovelo 7 ), folowing the Vltava river valley through the picturesque villages including Zlata Koruna, with its famous 13th. century monastery and ending in Cesky Krumlov, the pearl of Czech Republic.
 You can spend the afternoon wandering through the narrow streets, visiting castle museum or just relaxing on the boat trip on the Vltava river.
 If 30km of cycling is not enough for you, choose the second option.
 The route leads through rolling terrain to Holasovice (UNESCO), village famous for its “village baroque style” houses and then climbes through Blansky Forest to Cesky Krumlov.
 If you feel tired, you can use the chairlift in Krasetin which takes you and your bike to Kleť, the highest peak of Blansky forest park.
 At the top you can take in the views from the stone lookout and then enjoy 11km of downhill riding to Cesky Krumlov.
 Overnight in Cesky Krumlov.

-Day 9 – Cesky Krumlov – Prague
+Day 10 – Cesky Krumlov – Prague

 Enjoy your last day in Český Krumlov – take a free boat trip on the Vltava river, take a walking tour of the city, discover the city from a wooden raft or visit the castle.
 There are many things to do here!
 Transfer by coach to Prague depending on your requirements.